-Keratosis follicularis spinulosa decalvans (KFSD) is a rare, inherited, skin disorder that affects men predominately and is characterized by hardening of the skin (keratosis) in several parts of the body.
+Keratosis follicularis spinulosa decalvans (KFSD) is a rare, inherited, skin disorder.
+KFSD is characterized by hardening of the skin (keratosis) on several parts of the body.
 Most frequently, the face, neck, and forearms are involved.
 The thickening of the skin is accompanied by the loss of eyebrows, eyelashes and beard.
 Baldness (alopecia) usually occurs.
+People with KFSD may have reduced tolerance to bright light (photophobia), inflammation of the eyelids (blepharitis), and inflammation of the outer membrane of the eyeball and the inner eyelid (conjunctivitis, also known as pink eye).
+Some have abnormal accumulation of material in the clear outer layer of the eye (corneal dystrophy), which may cause loss of vision or blurred vision.
+Some may also have poor fingernail formation.

 The word decalvans comes from the Greek for snake and alludes to the whorls and winding streaks characteristic of the pattern of baldness in this disorder.
 The name is often accompanied by the phrase “cum ophiasi” which simply means baldness.